aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/install-manually/_index.md

 6. Click the **Export** link.
-   The report is generated in the selected format, sent to the client and opened in an appropriate application.
-In our case, the report opens in Microsoft PowerPoint.
+   The report is generated in the chosen format, sent to the client, and then opened in an appropriate application.
+In our case, the report was opened in Microsoft PowerPoint.

    **A PPT report generated by Aspose.Slides for Reporting Services.**

 ![todo:image_alt_text](install-manually_2.png)

-Congratulations, you’ve successfully installed Aspose.Slides for Reporting Services and generated a report as a Microsoft PowerPoint presentation!
+You have successfully installed Aspose.Slides for Reporting Services and generated a report as a Microsoft PowerPoint presentation !